RajarupanSampanthan/Reflection-Chat-Bot/data/nlu.md

 - I believe I am in the progress of achieving it.
 - Lack of experience prevents me from achieving this goal at the moment
 - studying and develop my career will definitely help
+- I spend 50% of my time studying, the rest 50% I spend for gym
+- I was working to develop my career, excercise regularily to improve my health
+- I would travel to Hawaii
+- I chose this value because I want to live a luxiourous live
+- By saving up my earnings
+- this value influenced me to prevent myself to spend too much money on unnecessary stuff
+- This happens often
+- Feels good to hold myself back from my urges
+- I think very well.
+- I would start looking for a job so I don't have a gap after I graduate.
+- Because I spend too much time on my studies
+- the situation was I spend too much money on games
+- I desire to play game prevented my to prioritize this value in the situation
+- I would play less video games

 ## intent:self_refl_behvr_value
 - Yes, exercising helps maintaining a healthy body